EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 ### publication_url

 ### publication_ISO_4217_currency [code]
-For the international standard three-letter alphabetic code used to denominate currencies, download the ISO 4217 code list ([csv file](https://www.six-group.com/en/products-services/financial-information/data-standards.html#scrollTo=current-historical-lists)) its maintenance agency, the Six Group.
+For the international standard three-letter alphabetic code used to denominate currencies, download the ISO 4217 code list ([CSV or XML file](https://www.six-group.com/en/products-services/financial-information/data-standards.html#scrollTo=current-historical-lists)) its maintenance agency, the Six Group.
 Use the alphabetic, not the numeric, codes.

 ### publication_price